jballas/441_work/HW-4/readme.md

 Do I need to add IDs to all my buttons.. (is that important?)

-### Fixing Pick Title Function
+### Fixing Pick Title Function / simplying with functions and parameters
-I'm interested in fixing the 2 functions that do the same thing- pick title.
-Would an if statement work better?

-Pick title functions should work like this:
+I'm interested in fixing the 2 functions problem I had. last time I had `pick_title()` and `pick_title2()` So, click on one button and 1 function ran, or click on another button and a seperate function ran. it worked, but made the code cluttered.
+I needed a title function to

 click button glitch to start glitch story. or click button multiverse to start

-Then if you click the button those buttons disappear?
+I use a switch statement and parameters to make this work.
+Now. there is 1 variable called 'title' and I use it throughout.
+I think I can replicated this so there is 1 variable for desire, and one for action too.

-If I use a switch statement and have the stories appear in only 1 div, instead of being divided into 2 seperate....
+Next I want to make the stories appear in only 1 central div, instead of being divided into 2 seperate columns....

-### Adding name